Domicile and its importance for tax purposes

-- The concept of domicile provides the link between an individual and a jurisdiction
+- The concept of domicile links an individual to a jurisdiction.

 Why is domicile status important?

-An individual's domicile status is a fundamental factor in determining his/her liability to UK tax (particularly inheritance tax).
+An individual's domicile status is a fundamental factor in determining his/her liability to UK tax.
 It also has implications for other branches of the law.

 What is domicile?